 In either case, it’s best to keep a detailed log of what’s happening and consult your doctor or therapist.

-It’s a good sign of recovery from stroke when a survivor transitions from using a compensation technique to doing something just like they did before injury.
+It’s a good sign of recovery from stroke when a survivor transitions from using a compensatory technique to doing something just like they did before injury.

-For example, using a walker or a cane to get around is a compensation technique.
-Cooking with one hand is also a compensation technique, because normally we use two hands.
+For example, using a walker or a cane to get around is a compensatory technique.
+Cooking with one hand is also a compensatory technique, because normally we use two hands.

-That’s why it’s important to stay curious about whether or not you need compensation techniques.
+That’s why it’s important to stay curious about whether or not you need compensatory techniques.

 There may come a day where you can safely cook with two hands, but you might miss the opportunity unless you remain vigilant about recovery.

-Also, the gradual “weaning off” from compensation techniques is a good sign.
-For example, going from a walker to a 4-prong cane deserves celebrating.
+Also, the gradual “weaning off” from compensatory techniques is a good sign.
+For example, going from a walker to a quad cane deserves celebrating.